jovan-b/dockyard/README.md

 ### Installation

-Download the git repo, navigate to the dockyard app folder and run the follow commands to start the server:
+Download the git repo, navigate to the dockyardapp folder and run the follow commands to start the server:

 ```
 npm install